Hierarchy of percolation patterns in a kinetic replication model: Results

 To determine the lines of phase transitions and critical indices we run MC simulations according to the rules \eqref{ModDef} for different sets of sizes $N$ and time steps $T$, averaging each set over 1000 trials.
 The line of the absorbing-percolating phase transition, see Fig.~\ref{PDiag}, reproduces exactly the result of \cite{Chitov:2015} along with the critical indices of the DP universality class.

-To detect $D^+$ phase inside the active $P$ phase we calculate the dipole occupation $\tilde n$ \eqref{Dns} on the sites of the dipole lattice for each set of 2D MC data ($n$) obtained via the process \eqref{ModDef} on the original lattice.
+To cross-check the codes and procedure implemented in this work, we proceeded first with the detection of the $D^+$ phase inside the active $P$ phase.
+We calculate the dipole occupation $\tilde n$ \eqref{Dns} on the sites of the dipole lattice for each set of 2D MC data ($n$) obtained via the process \eqref{ModDef} on the original lattice.
 The appearance of the dipole percolation is signalled by non-vanishing concentration of the active connected dipoles $\tilde \rho(T) \neq 0$, where $\tilde \rho(t)$ is defined analogously to \eqref{rho}.
 The selection of the active connected dipoles is made iteratively at each time step: The dipole occupation \eqref{Dns} is calculated from the MC results at $t=0$ and $t=1$.
 Among the active dipoles $\tilde n_{i,1} = \pm 1$ only those who have active ancestors, i.e., connected by the nn and/or nnn bonds to $\tilde n_{i,0} = \pm 1$, are retained.
 The disconnected active dipoles are discarded, $\tilde n_{i,1} \mapsto 0$.
 The procedure repeats until we reach $t=T$.
-The analysis of the $D^+$ phase yields the results in a complete agreement with those reported in earlier work \cite{Chitov:2015}, some data and results are given in Appendix.
+The analysis of the $D^+$ phase yields the results in a complete agreement with those reported in earlier work \cite{Chitov:2015}, some data and results are given in Appendix \ref{AppB}.

-To analyse $D$ phase we follow the same steps as above, with the only difference that the active connected dipoles at the time step $t$ are selected from those who have active ancestors at $t-1$, connected by the nn bonds \textit{only}.
+To analyse the $D$ phase, which was not reported before, we follow the same steps as above, with the only difference that the active connected dipoles at the time step $t$ are selected from those who have active ancestors at $t-1$, connected by the nn bonds \textit{only}.
 In Fig.~\ref{fig:dipole_pattern_example} we show the raw MC results for the original occupancies $n$ on two sides from the critical line of the $D$ phase.
-The percolation patterns of the $P$ phase (a,c) are visually indistinguishable in both cases, while selection of the dipole percolation pattern with the nn connectivity (nn bonds) demonstrates clearly that the raw patterns are separated by a percolation transition into $D$ phase.
+The percolation patterns of the $P$ phase (a,c) are visually indistinguishable in both cases, while selection of the dipole percolation pattern with the nn connectivity (nn bonds) demonstrates clearly that the raw patterns are separated by a percolation transition into the $D$ phase.

 In Fig.~\ref{fig:DSC}~(a) $\rho(t)$is plotted against $t$ on a double logarithmic scale.\footnote{From now on we keep tildes for the definitions of the coarse-grained occupation numbers, but drop them in graphs, etc, to unclutter notations.} From collapse of the scaling functions for the system of different sizes shown in Fig.~\ref{fig:DSC}~(b,c), the indices $\nu_{\parallel}$ and $z$ are obtained.
 The location of the critical point is also confirmed by the plots of the fraction of connected dipoles $P_{N,T}(q)$ for different sizes $N \times T$, shown in Fig.~\ref{fig:DSC}~(d).
 They all intersect at $q=q_c$.
 The boundary of the $D$ phase is shown in Fig.~\ref{PDiag}; numerical results for several critical points $q_{c}$ and critical indices for the transition into this phase are collected in Table~\ref{Tab:Dtr}.
 The numbers confirm that this transition belongs to the DP universality class.